-Oral – the oral medication can be given via a dry powder inhaler, a metered dose inhaler or a swallowed form.
+Oral – the oral medication can be given via a dry powder inhaler, a metered-dose inhaler, or a swallowed form.
 The dry powder should be administered at roughly the same time daily, and after inhalation, the patient should rinse their mouth and spit out the water to avoid oral thrush.
-To accurately receive the medication from the metered inhaler one should shake the canister and spray upon inhalation.
-No spacer should be used for the dry powder but is an option for the metered dose inhaler.
+To accurately receive the medication from the metered inhaler, one should shake the canister and spray upon inhalation.
+No spacer should be used for the dry powder but is an option for the metered-dose inhaler.
 The swallowed form, only for eosinophilic esophagitis, will be sprayed into the pharynx and swallowed.
 The patient should not eat or drink for the next 30 minutes following administration.

 Patients who take fluticasone have a higher incidence of oral thrush than those taking beclomethasone.
-This increase has a positive relationship with dosage, as Candida spp. infection increases as fluticasone amount increases.
+This increase has a positive relationship with dosage, as Candida spp. infection increases as the fluticasone amount increases.
 Gargling with amphotericin B is an effective treatment for fluticasone associated thrush.

 Nasal – the nasal spray is to be used at regular intervals and is not to be sprayed in the mouth or eyes.
 Shake the bottle gently before each use.
 While keeping the bottle upright, plug one nostril and press pump to release spray into the other nostril.
 During the spraying of the medication, the patient should take a deep inhalation through the nose.

-Between 10 and 20% of inhaled corticosteroids make it to the lungs, which means 80 to 90% go through to GI tract.
+Between 10 and 20% of inhaled corticosteroids make it to the lungs, which means 80 to 90% go through to the GI tract.
 The liver inactivates much of the medication during its first pass, and the amount of drug not inactivated by the liver and those absorbed in the lungs is what is responsible for the systemic effects.

 It has been found, in asthmatic patients, there is a 21% higher risk of a severe asthma exacerbation when treated with fluticasone alone when compared to those treated with a combination of fluticasone and salmeterol.

 Patients on fluticasone should undergo monitoring for the adverse effects listed above.
-The practitioner should ask the patient about cough, recent illnesses, bruising, changes to their mood and vision disturbances.
+The practitioner should ask the patient about cough, recent illnesses, bruising, changes to their mood, and vision disturbances.
 Providers should monitor for signs of hippocampus-pituitary-adrenal axis suppression, and oral candidiasis.
 PFTs and DEXA scans may be useful in patients with complaints associated with new breathing changing and signs of osteoporosis.

 Slowed growth in children and reduced mineral density are problematic effects of inhaled corticosteroids.
-Studies show that the decreased growth was permanent in children who used budesonide but those who used fluticasone the effect was long-lasting but potentially not permanent.
+Studies show that the decreased growth was permanent in children who used budesonide, but those who used fluticasone the effect was long-lasting but potentially not permanent.
 Decreased bone density in children was only associated with high dose, inhaled corticosteroids (ICS).
-Children’s growth should be monitored every 3 to 6 months and those taking high dose ICS should have their bone mineral density monitored yearly.
+Children’s growth should be monitored every 3 to 6 months, and those taking high dose ICS should have their bone mineral density monitored yearly.

 There is documentation of substantial lactic acidosis after an overdose of inhaled salmeterol and fluticasone.
 The patient has inhaled 60 puffs of the combination medication in a suicide attempt and presented with a sympathomimetic syndrome, metabolic acidosis, and hyperlactatemia.
-SHe received supportive therapy, and she was within normal health limits the following day.
-This clinical presentation was likely due to the salmeterol more so than the fluticasone and lends support to the idea that fluticasone is a relatively safe medication.
+She received supportive therapy, and she was within normal health limits the following day.
+This clinical presentation was likely due to the salmeterol more so than the fluticasone and lent support to the idea that fluticasone is a relatively safe medication.

 A 6-month observational study found that elderly patients had a sustained improved knowledge and use of inhalers when educated by an on-staff pharmacist.
 Optimizing user technique ultimately provides them with the most medication possible per administration.
 They are more likely to receive benefits and symptom resolution and less likely to change medications when receiving their prescribed dose.
 Working with pharmacists to provide new and old inhaler users with administration techniques will increase their medication satisfaction and their health outcomes.